Bad seeds? Black farmers allege company duped them on purpose

-Thomas Burrell, a soybean grower for more than 50 years, noticed something strange last August, two months before harvest: The soybean pods planted in about 2,000 acres in the northern Mississippi Delta were flat and not maturing.
+Thomas Burrell, a soybean grower for more than 50 years, noticed something was off last August, two months before harvest: The soybean pods planted in about 2,000 acres in the northern Mississippi Delta were flat and not maturing.

-But when he saw other soybean fields that used a more familiar seed variety, they were vibrant and fuller.
+But when he saw other soybean fields that used a more familiar seed variety, he said, they were vibrant and fuller.

 He and his partners, all of them black farmers, had a hunch about the difference.